 From world-class cuisine to majestic displays of the natural world, stunning Irish scenery to classic pub crawls, here are the ten best things to do in Dingle.

-Dingle is a humble seaside town in County Kerry.
+Dingle is a humble seaside town in County Kerry, but it also has some of the best nightlife in Ireland.
 Cut off from the hustle and bustle of everyday life, this village is rich in local culture and a sense of community that is sure to steal your heart.

 The fishing town is remote in the winter and heaving in the summer, as crowds of tourists flock to embrace its unequivocal charm and character.